temporalio/documentation/docs/concepts/what-is-a-failure.md

 ## Cancelled Failure

-A Cancelled Failure is thrown when [Cancellation](/concepts/what-is-an-activity-execution#cancellation) has been requested.
+When [Cancellation](/concepts/what-is-an-activity-execution#cancellation) has been requested of a workflow or activity, SDKs represent this to the user in language-specific ways.

 <!-- TODO also link to Workflow Cancellation concept -->